eli-osherovich/papers_with_code/arxiv_2017_1711.09784/README.md

 **Caveats**:
-It does not implement *complications* like *temperature*, *probabilities penalty*, or *windowing* since the results are already better than those reported in the paper.
+It does not implement *complications* like *temperature*, *probabilities penalty*, or *windowing* since the results are **already better than those reported in the paper**.

+Another notable difference is how one measures trees' depth.
+This implementation's *n* corresponds to *n-1* in the papers.
+Namely, a tree with a root and two leaves has depth 1 in the paper, whereas here we considere it to be 2.

 Simple demo: